 Students with a dance career in mind should perform as frequently as possible.
 Students who wish to choreograph or teach must have knowledge, by experience, of what dancers deal with in performance.

-REQUIREMENTS
+REQUIR REMENTS UNITS

-One course from:
+One cou rse from:

-160 Introduction to Dance Performance Skills 1.5
+DANC 160 Introduction to Dance Performance Skills 1.5

-241A-D Dance Company 2 to 5
+DANC 241A-D Dance Company 2 to 5

-rse from: 160 rse from:

 DANCE COURSES (DANC)